Mintbase/Grants-Program/applications/bubblemint-application.md

 We found that TenK DAO has a good open source "lazy minting" platform and forked it.
 It has a frontend site for the wallet connection and data on remaining NFTs to mint, and has different configurations based on whether your wallet is whitelisted and at what period of the mint.

-We ran into issues getting it set up, including Apple M1 compatibility, smart contract issues, static site generation problems, and there are wallet mishaps under heavy use.
+We ran into issues getting it set up, including Apple M1 compatibility, whitelisting smart contract issues, UI to contract compatibility, and there are wallet mishaps under heavy use.
 But we got it working!
 All said, we gained familiarity with the frontend and their TypeScript / Rust smart contracts.
 Which gave us the confidence to remake it.

 Mintbase.io is the perfect technology for us to remake this lazy minting / candy machine system.
 From the advanced revenue sharing, to 3XR VR galleries (with cool features like sound getting louder as you approach a music NFT), to the general quality of code from Mintbase's extended time in development of NFTs and indexers.
 We believe in your flexible approach to the technology that allows anyone to experiment with new NFT ideas.